How to use Firefox

 Tips:

-• To display more web content on the screen, you can use Full Screen mode.
+- To display more web content on the screen, you can use Full Screen mode.
 Full Screen mode condenses the Firefox's Toolbars into one small toolbar.
-To enable Full Screen mode, simply select View > Full Screen or press F11.
+To enable Full Screen mode, simply select F11. or press

 You can navigate to a new web page by typing in its Internet address or URL into the Location Bar.
 URLs normally begin with "http://" followed by one or more names that identify the address.
 One example is "http://www.mozilla.org/".